AliElneklawy/DataVerse-ChatBot/README.md

 - **Uncertain Response Classification**: Uses a trained classifier to detect uncertain responses from LLM.
 - **Email Notifications**: Sends alerts via email when uncertain responses are detected.
 - **Chat History Monitoring**: Periodically emails the chat history to a configured email address.
+- The inference and the monitoring services all run in a separate thread.
+This ensures that the main program doesn't freeze.

 ### Dataset Creation and Model Training
 - **Dataset Creation**: Uses the `make_dataset.py` script to create standardized datasets from RAG responses.
 It supports: